justin2004/weblog/DRAFTS/fused_edges/README.md

 If you can't reference the node in the middle (the discussion itself) you can't say when it started, when it ended, who the participants were, etc.

+Oh, I think the reason Schema.org has so many fused edges is that it is designed as a way to add semantics to webpages.
+A webpage is a document... which is often a bag of information.
+So a fused edge leaving a bag of information doesn't seem like such a sin.
+But, personally, that makes me want to do more than attempt to hang semantics off of a bag of information.